USS New York (ACR-2): USS Rochester (ACR-2/CA-2)

 After escorting a convoy to France, Rochester commenced target and defense instruction of armed guard crews, in Chesapeake Bay.
 In March 1918, she resumed escorting convoys and continued the duty through the end of the war, with Alfred Walton Hinds in command.
 On her third trip, with convoy HM-58, a U-boat torpedoed the British steamer Atlantian on 9 June.
 Rochester sped to her aid, but Atlantian sank within five minutes.
 Other ships closed in, but the submarine was not seen again.

 After the Armistice, Rochester served as a transport bringing troops home.
 In May 1919, she served as flagship of the destroyer squadron guarding the transatlantic flight of the Navy's Curtiss NC seaplanes.
 On 17 July 1920 she was redesignated with the hull number CA-2 (heavy cruiser) as part of a fleetwide redesignation plan.
 In the early 1920s, she operated along the east coast.

 Early in 1923, Rochester got underway for Guantánamo Bay to begin another period of service off the coasts of Central and South America.

 In the summer of 1925, Rochester carried General John J. Pershing and other members of his commission to Arica, Chile to arbitrate the Tacna-Arica dispute and remained there for the rest of the year.
 In September 1926, she helped bring peace to turbulent Nicaragua and from time to time returned there in the late 1920s.

 After a quiet 1927, Rochester relieved the gunboat Tulsa at Corinto in 1928 as Expeditionary Forces directed efforts against bandits in the area.
 Disturbances boiled over in Haiti in 1929, and opposition to the government was strong; inasmuch as American lives were endangered, Rochester transported the 1st Marine Brigade to Port-au-Prince and Cap-Haïtien.
 In 1930, Rochester transported the five-man commission sent to investigate the situation.
 In March, she returned to the area to embark marines and transported them to the U.S. She aided Continental Oil tanker H. W. Bruce, damaged in a collision on 24 May.

 In 1931, an earthquake rocked Nicaragua.
 Rochester was the first relief ship to arrive on the scene and ferried refugees from the area.
 Bandits took advantage of the chaotic conditions and Rochester steamed to the area to counter their activities.

 Rochester departed Balboa on 25 February 1932 for service in the Pacific Fleet.
 She arrived Shanghai on 27 April, to join the fleet in the Yangtze River in June and remained there until steaming to Cavite, to decommission on 29 April 1933.
-She would remain moored at the Olongapo Shipyard at Subic Bay for the next eight years.
+She would remain moored at the Olongapo Shipyard at Subic Bay for the next eight years, serving as workshop and storage ship.
 Her name was struck from the Naval Vessel Register on 28 October 1938, and she was scuttled on 24 December 1941 to prevent her capture by the Japanese.